edgedb/edgedb/docs/datamodel/globals.rst

 Computed globals
 ----------------

 Global variables can also be computed.
-Declare a computed global with the following shorthand.
+The value of computed globals are dynamically computed when they are referenced in queries.

 .. code-block:: sdl